managination/afrr/readme-ew.md

 Anyone may call the public liquidation functions, and attempt to liquidate one or several Troves.

-EEUR token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with Ether.
+EEUR token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with EWT.

 AFRR token holders may stake their AFRR, to earn a share of the system fee revenue, in EWT and EEUR.